mxagar/spark_big_data_guide/02_Spark/README.md

 These functions are called **pure functions**.

 In Spark, every node makes a copy of the data being processed, so the data is *immutable*.
 Additionally, the pure functions we apply are usually very simple; we chain them one after the other to define a more complex processing.
-So a function seems to be composed of multiple subfunctions.
+So a function seems to be composed of multiple sub-functions.
 All sub-functions need to be pure.

 The data is not copied for each of the sub-functions; instead, we perform **lazy evaluation**: all sub-functions are chained in **Direct Acyclic Graphs (DAGs)** and they are not run on the data until it is really necessary.
 The combinations of sub-functions or chained steps before touching any data are called **stages**.